 When you come to us, we’ll spend a great deal of time getting to know you – your likes and dislikes, your needs and how we can best meet them.
 During this process we’ll perform a psychological and medical evaluation to determine the type of detox you’ll need (if any) as well as identify any co-occurring mental disorders you may be struggling with.
 From this information, we’ll be able to paint a picture of the whole person and treat you as such – your mind, body, and spirit.

 You’ll work with your treatment team to determine the right approaches for your care with us.
 You’ll be able to work toward specific goals and we’ll help you evaluate these as you meet and exceed them.
 Our 12-step model for addiction recovery and abstinence will ensure that you will not come to us addicted to one substance only to replace it with a different drug.
-When you’re at Mount Regis Center, you’ll be able to see a bright and happy future sprawled out before you.
+When you’re at our addiction rehab center, you’ll be able to see a bright and happy future sprawled out before you.

 Located in a renovated historic estate in Salem, Virginia, our intimate approach to addiction treatment and rehab will allow you to feel comfortable and at home.
 We know addiction recovery can be uncomfortable and painful, and we’re here to assure you that we’ll be with you every step of the way.